ghostwords/chameleon-crawler/README.md

 sudo pip install virtualenvwrapper
 ```

 Make sure `chromedriver` is in your $PATH.
-It's not on Ubuntu, so we have to fix it:
+It's not on Ubuntu, so we have to fix that:
 ```
 sudo ln -s /usr/lib/chromium-browser/chromedriver /usr/local/bin/chromedriver
 ```